arrowheads/suzaku/README.md

 #Suzaku

-A clean init system using s6 as the process manager.
+A clean init system using s6 as the process supervisor.

 ### Why?
 I wasn't happy with other init solutions at the time I wrote this,